RedJocker/42spWebServer/README.md

           so reading status from cgi response contemplates this item

 - Connection
-  - [ ] timeout system for clients
+  - [-] timeout system for clients
     - client may be unresponsive after a keep-alive response
+		- close
     - client may be too slow sending the whole request
     	- send response with 408 Request Timeout

 - Tests
   - make end-to-end tests to test that implementation behaviour is following requirements
     - testing on 'high level', no implementation details, blackbox testing
     - set up stage enviroment so that changing dev enviroment (like ./www folder) does not change test results